ts756632/DataCamp_Guided_Projects/Python/Exploring the Bitcoin Cryptocurrency Market/README.md

 ## **Business Task**

-Our goals are to convert untidy data into appropriate formats to analyze, and answer key questions including:
+Let's explore the cryptocurrency market and answer key questions including:

 1. How big is Bitcoin compared with the rest of the cryptocurrencies?
 2. How much can we gain or lose in 24 hours and 7 days in cryptocurrencies market?